-The Soderstrom Gala is the annual meeting of The Walter E. Soderstrom Society, an Idealliance honors group that takes its name from one of the founders of Idealliance predecessor association, NAPL.
+The Soderstrom Society Dinner & Awards Ceremony is the annual meeting of The Walter E. Soderstrom Society, an Idealliance honors group that takes its name from one of the founders of Idealliance predecessor association, NAPL.

 The gala is held each year in conjunction with the industry-wide GRAPH EXPO/PRINT show and is a festive evening where Society members and industry leaders gather for an evening of good fellowship and networking.
 Highlight of the evening is presentation of the annual Walter E. Soderstrom Award for industry service and induction of a new class of industry leaders into the Soderstrom Society.